 These seeds are really cheap for a reason, usually having some kind of issue like genetic defects or disease that you really don’t want to waste your time with.

-It is a motivation killer to work hard to get your garden growing well and your vegetable plants just fall over dead or do not produce any yield.
+It is a motivation killer to work hard to get your garden growing well and your vegetable plants just fall over dead or do not produce any yield at all.

 Stick with good quality seeds!